Lucky Charms Marshmallow Only Boxes Are Back For A Limited Time

 Lucky Charms fans, rejoice!

-Once again, the cereal brand is bringing back their beloved edition of “Marshmallow only” cereal but there is just one catch — not everyone can claim one, consumers need to do a little bit of work to get their hands on a coveted box.
+Once again, the cereal brand is bringing back their beloved edition of “Marshmallow Only” cereal but there is just one catch — not everyone can claim one, consumers need to do a little bit of work to get their hands on a coveted box.
 According to WTOL, Lucky Charms just announced that they will be giving away 15,000 boxes of the marshmallow-only cereal to lucky fans.

 Scott Baldwin, who is the director of marketing for cereal at General Mills, shared the good news to fans in a statement.